 For which employees/nationals a Dutch residence permit is required?

-All foreign nationals (except those from EU Member States, the EEA and Switzerland) who want to reside in the Netherlands for a period exceeding three months (90 days), need a residence permit.
+All foreign nationals (except those from EU Member States, the EEA and Switzerland) who want to reside in the Netherlands for a period exceeding three months (90 days in any period of 180 days), need a residence permit.